Skip to content

 Let me break this down with a realistic Phase 1 scenario.

 Scenario: 300 units of a kitchen/home product.
 Selling price: $25.
 Unit weight: 0.5 kg.
-Shipped via air freight, DDP.
+Shipped via air freight, DDP, from China.
+August 2026 rates.

 Cost Component Per Unit Total (300 units)